What the Provisional Instruction Permit Means

 - Hold your permit for a minimum of 6 months before you apply for a provisional driver’s license.

-If you are 17 1/2 years of age or younger, you will also need to provide proof that you:
+If you are 17 1/2 years of age or younger, you must also show proof that you:

 - Completed driver education (Certificate of Completion of Driver Education) OR